Lean Manufacturing Games – Power of Experiential Training

 6.3 Facilitating Debriefing and Continuous Improvement

-Translate the lessons from the simulation into real-world process improvements, creating a culture of ongoing refinement.
+- Implement Insights: Translate the lessons from the simulation into real-world process improvements, creating a culture of ongoing refinement.
+Remember, the process of improvement is just beginning after the simulation concludes.

 6.4 Monitoring and Measuring Impact